 Use a tape measure to measure the length of each wall that requires coving.
-Add together the length required on each wall to get a total distance of coving required.
+Add together each length to get the total length of coving required.

 The coving you require comes in 4m strips.

-20m (of coving required) divided by 4m (length of strips required) = 5 strips required
+20 divided by 4 = 5 strips required

-I would then advise buying 2 extra, so purchase 7 strips in total.
+I would advise buying 2 extra, so purchase 7 strips in total.

-Using a pencil, you’re going to hold the coving in place and draw a pencil line around the edges of the coving so upon removing the coving piece you can see the area on the wall and ceiling which your coving will cover.
+Using a pencil, hold the coving in situ and draw a pencil line around the edges.
+This will allow you to see the area on the wall and ceiling which your coving will cover.

-You will need to prepare the area where you plan to install the coving to ensure it sticks properly.
 Remove any old wallpaper up to your pencil line.
-If you aren’t replacing the wallpaper or intending to repaint be careful to only work within your guidelines.
+If you are not replacing the wallpaper or repainting, only work within your guidelines.
 You don’t want to damage the area that will still be seen underneath your coving.

-Use a sharp tool such as a putty knife to score the area you have marked out.
-By scoring the wall you’re going to create a key and this will enhance the adhesion when you fit the coving.
-Give your wall and ceiling a final wipe over to remove any dust this step may have created.
+Use a sharp tool such as a putty knife to score the area you have marked.
+You create a key that improves coving-to-wall/ceiling adhesion by scoring the wall.
+Give your wall and ceiling a final wipe-over to remove any dust this step may have created.

 You may need to cut the coving to fit the corners of the room if you don’t have pre-cut corner sections.
-These pieces will need to be cut at an angle so that they fit together perfectly in the corners.
+These pieces must be cut at an angle to fit perfectly in the corners.

-There are three main methods you can use to cut corners;
+There are two main methods you can use to cut corners:

-Cutting angles in your coving so that the two pieces join is most easily achieved using a mitre block, which will guide you in cutting the perfect angle.
+Cutting angles in your coving so that the two pieces join perfectly is best done with a mitre block.

-Take a look at this video which will show you how to use a mitre block and which way to cut your coving.
+The video below shows you how best to use a mitre block and which way to cut your coving:

 Pro Tip: When sawing the coving, use one hand to steady the coving whilst sawing with the other hand.
 You’ll find a crosscut saw with medium teeth and a rigid blade best for this job.

 A mitre saw is another way to cut angles in your coving.
-Check out this video, which will show you how to safely use your mitre saw to cut the angles you need.
+Check out the video below, which shows you how to safely use your mitre saw when cutting angles.

-You may need to cut the lengths of coving you have to get a perfect fit for your room.
-As these pieces will form a straight edge, you need to cut directly across the pieces so that two pieces can be connected to form one long section.
+You may need to cut your lengths of coving to get a perfect fit for your room.
+As these pieces will form a straight edge, you need to cut directly across the coving so that two pieces can be connected to form one long section.

-You need to ensure the newly cut surface is smooth and free from any rough areas.
-Use sandpaper to rub-down the freshly exposed cut edge and ensure it’s flat and smooth.
+You must ensure the newly cut surface is smooth and free from rough areas.
+Use sandpaper to rub down the freshly exposed cut edge and ensure it’s flat and smooth.

 3. Fit Coving

-Start in one corner with either your pre-made corner section or your newly cut corner piece.
+Start in one corner with either your pre-made corner section or your freshly cut corner piece.
 Ensure that it fits neatly into the corner.

 You need to purchase a special adhesive designed for attaching coving.
 Be mindful of the weight of your coving and the strength of the adhesive.
-You can purchase adhesive in a powder form that you’ll need to mix, in a tub ready to apply, or in a cartridge gun ready to apply.
+You can purchase adhesive in powder form, a premixed tub, or a cartridge gun.

-You should apply a thin and even layer of adhesive on the parts of coving that will touch the wall and ceiling.
-You need to also apply adhesive on the edges that will meet other sections of coving to stick the coving strips together.
-You can either apply directly if using the cartridge gun or use a filling knife to spread evenly on the coving.
+You should apply a thin and even layer of adhesive on the parts of the coving that will touch the wall and ceiling.
+You must also apply adhesive to the edges that meet other coving sections.
+You can apply it directly with a cartridge gun or a filling knife.

 Place the coving in position and press it into place.
 Push along all parts of the coving to ensure it’s evenly secured to the wall.